ansible-buch/docker-installer/docker_host/README.md

 This role installs Docker Engine (formerly known as Docker CE) from the repos hosted at docker.com.
-Only the SUSE package is taken from the SUSE repository.
+Only the SUSE package is taken from the SUSE repository, because docker.com doesn't offer one.

+The installation comes with a `daemon.json` where two features are enabled:
+- json logging limited to 3 times 50 MB
+- live restore (allows daemon restarts without killing all containers)

-If you specify an account with `docker_user`, it will be put into the `docker` group.
+If you specify an account with `docker_user`, it will be put into the `docker` group, and therefore gets the permission to use Docker.

-Additionally, the tools docker-compose, ctop and reg will be installed directly from GitHub.
+Additionally, the following tools will be installed directly from GitHub:
+- docker-compose
+- ctop
+- reg